 The Audit Committee consists of three directors.
-Since the Corporation is a 'Venture Issuer' (its securities are listed on the TSX Venture Exchange, but are not listed or quoted on any other exchange or market) the Corporation's governing corporate legislation requires the Corporation to have an Audit Committee composed of a minimum of three directors, a majority of whom are not officers or employees of the Corporation.
+Since the Corporation is a 'Venture Issuer' (its securities are listed on the TSX Venture Exchange, but are not listed or quoted on any other exchange or market) the Corporation's governing corporate legislation requires the Corporation to have an Audit Committee composed of a minimum of three directors, a majority of whom are not executive officers, employees or control persons of the Corporation.
 The Audit Committee complies with this requirement.
 As a "Venture Issuer", the Corporation is exempt from the requirement of NI 52-110 for each member of the Audit Committee to be financially literate, but all members are financially literate.